Pak Phanang school shooting

-On June 6, 2003, a school shooting occurred at the Pak Phanang school in Nakhon Si Thammarat, Thailand.
+On 6 June 2003, a mass shooting occurred at the Pak Phanang school in Nakhon Si Thammarat, Thailand.
 The gunman, then 17-year-old Anatcha Boonkwan (a.k.a.
 "Nung") fatally shot two of his fellow students, and injured four others, using a semi-automatic pistol.
 This was apparently due to his argument with classmate Sicharat Kumsuk, who was his actual target.